-SDC president Susan Orr, a member of SBMG for 16 years, and of their Board and scheduling committee for 8 years, is a graduate of Spirit Rock’s Dedicated Practitioners Program and Community Dharma Leaders Program.
+Susan, SDC president, has been a member of SBMG for 16 years, and has served on their Board and scheduling committee.
+She is a graduate of Spirit Rock’s Dedicated Practitioners Program and Community Dharma Leaders Program.
 At SBMG, she offers classes and mentoring, and leads weekly open sittings.
 Primarily a Vipassana trained practitioner, she works with teachers in other Buddhist traditions and in the movement practice of qigong.
 Susan worked on the InterSangha feasibility study and is on the Dharma Center’s Executive and Organizing Committee.

-Vice President Julia Mullen practices in the tradition of Thich Nhat Hanh and received the 5 Mindfulness Trainings from Thay in 2011.
-As a member of the SBMG, she has offered volunteer service in a number of capacities.
-Julia imagines SDC as a present moment place, where one can joyfully experience varieties of different practices that share similarity in being rooted, grounded, and embedded, in the 4 Noble Truths and 8-fold Path.
+Julia, our Vice President, practices in the tradition of Thich Nhat Hanh and received the 5 Mindfulness Trainings from Thay in 2011.
+As a member of SBMG, she has offered volunteer service in a number of capacities.
+Julia imagines the Dharma Center as a present moment place, where one can joyfully experience varieties of different practices that share similarity in being rooted, grounded, and embedded, in the 4 Noble Truths and 8-fold Path.
 She experiences the possibility of SDC as a physical manifestation—a refuge–of the Three Jewels.